codyrobertson/icebergGen/README.md

 The application can be deployed on [Vercel](https://vercel.com/) or any other Next.js compatible hosting service.

+### Deploying to Vercel

+1. Push your code to GitHub
+2. Visit [Vercel](https://vercel.com/new) and import your GitHub repository
+3. Configure the following environment variables in the Vercel dashboard:
+   - `NEXT_PUBLIC_SUPABASE_URL`
+   - `NEXT_PUBLIC_SUPABASE_ANON_KEY`
+   - `NEXT_PUBLIC_SITE_URL`
+4. Deploy your application

+For automated deployments, this project includes GitHub Actions workflows in the `.github/workflows` directory.

 ```bash
 npm run build
 # or